-- Submit student grades on-time to the appropriate department. - Submit receipts for all program expenses within 15 days of the program ending. - Submit director evaluation of program. - Meet with SAO Faculty Led Coordinator to discuss outcomes and goals/planning for next year (if applicable). - Participate in program evaluation/dialogue with the Assistant Vice-President for Global Engagement & Study Abroad Office (and Third Party Provider, if applicable). - Collect all study abroad receipts and balance the budgets for each program
+- Submit student grades on-time to the appropriate department. - Submit receipts for all program expenses within 15 days of the program ending. - Submit director evaluation of program. - Participate in program evaluation/dialogue with the Assistant Vice-President for Global Engagement & Study Abroad Office (and Third Party Provider, if applicable). - Collect all study abroad receipts and balance the budgets for each program